johanesashn/cmlabs-frontend-internship-test/README.md

 ## How to run project?
 - Open the website using this link: https://jofood.netlify.app/
-- choose the food you want to make through the card and click visit
+- choose the food type you want to make through the card and click "see"
-- See the foods according the type you've chosen
+- Choose the food according the type you've chosen and click "make it" to see the instruction